Does Homeowners Insurance Cover Earthquakes?

 Allstate is best overall due to its discounts that can lower your premium, its variety of add-on options and insurance products, and its easy claims process.

-Also, Allstate’s mobile app and website make it easy to check your policy, make payments, and file claims without having to waste time by calling customer service where you may be put on hold for a long time.
+Also, Allstate’s mobile app and website make it easy to check your policy, make payments, and file claims without wasting time by calling customer service, where you may be put on hold for a long time.

 You don’t have to worry if the insurer will pay out if you file a claim for earthquake damage.

-That’s because the insurer has the great financial strength and will not delay payments no matter how much the damage costs.
+That’s because the insurer has excellent financial strength and will not delay payments no matter how much the damage costs.

 And, unlike other earthquake policies, Allstate covers structures on your property, such as pergolas, fences, sheds, and detached garages.